Determining the Dark Matter distribution in galaxies with Deep Learning: Results

-In Figure~\ref{fig:sensitivity_maps} we show the input images overlaid by the smoothed sensitivity maps for a neural network with architecture B that was trained on SDSS I-band photometry and HI line-of-sight velocity information.
-As can be seen from the plots, the gradients of the outputs are the largest when taken with respect to the central part of the input images, as one would naively expect.
-Furthermore, the sensitivity maps seem to nicely follow the irregular shapes in the input images, while the blank areas (i.e. parts of the input images that are devoid of baryonic emissions) bear no significance for the final result.
-Additional confirmation that the networks work as expected comes from comparing the top and bottom panels for the same Figure~\ref{fig:sensitivity_maps}, which show the sensitivity maps for the output neurons corresponding to the enclosed DM mass at $R = 6$ kpc and $R = 48$ kpc.
+In Figure~\ref{fig:sensitivity_maps} we show the input images overlaid with the smoothed sensitivity maps of the mass enclosed within $6$ kpc and $48$ kpc (top and lower panels respectively) for the benchmark neural network (architecture B) trained on SDSS \textit{i}-band photometry and HI line-of-sight velocity information.
+The color-coding and units for the input images are the same as in Figures~\ref{fig:HI} and~\ref{fig:SDSS}, respectively, while the sensitivity map is displayed in green scale proportional to the pixel importance computed using the \texttt{SmoothGrad} algorithm.
+Hence, white pixels represents regions with very low importance on the final predictions, while, on the other hand, darker pixels represents regions with higher importance on the final output.
+As can be seen from the plots, the gradients of the outputs (and hence the sensitivity of the output to those pixels) are the largest when taken with respect to the central part of the input images, as one would naively expect.
+Furthermore, the sensitivity maps seem to nicely follow the irregular shapes of the input images, while the blank areas (i.e. parts of the input images that are devoid of baryonic emissions) bear no significance for the final result.
+Additional confirmation that the networks work as expected comes from comparing the top and bottom panels of the same Figure~\ref{fig:sensitivity_maps}, which show the sensitivity maps for the output neurons corresponding to the enclosed DM mass at $R = 6$ kpc and $R = 48$ kpc.
 While the general patterns are similar in both cases, the sensitivity maps obtained for the outer radius is noticeably more sensitive to the outskirts of the central galaxy, as well as the small satellite galaxies that are visible in the photometric image.
 These considerations provide us with compelling evidence that the neural network is indeed using the physically relevant features in the input images to infer the DM mass profile.